-Design Classes for Engineers WEEK-LONG INTENSIVE
+Design Courses for Engineers

 Mechanical Engineers and Product Designers need to possess many skills to be effective.
 Not only must they be technical in 3D programs such as Creo or SOLIDWORKS, but they must also become better communicators when it comes to brainstorming and sketching.
 In this week long intensive you will learn that visual thinking is key in creativity and design.
 What is visual thinking?
 It is a way to organize your thoughts and improve your ability to think and communicate by using using tools such as pen and paper, tablets, or CAD.